irenethebest/irenethebest/README.md

 My name is Jinhee (Irene) Choi.

- I am a Data Scientist/Data Analyst currently looking for a job!
-I was an accountant in Real Estate Investment/property management,
+I was an accountant in Real Estate Investment, sales and Insurance industry.

+Now I am a Data Scientist/Data Analyst!

  Want to know more about me?
 ![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)(https://www.linkedin.com/in/irenejinheechoi/)